querqy/chorus/README.md

 To make it easier for the Search Product Manager to do _Searchandizing_, we will use the Search Management UI, or SMUI.
 Open up http://localhost:9000 and you will be in the management screen for the _Ecommerce Demo_.

 Arrange your screens so the _Chorus Electonics_ store and SMUI are both visible.
-Because we are working with the Querqy library, in the _Chorus Electronics_ store, make sure to change form the _Default Algo_ in the dropdown next to the search bar to the _Querqy Algo_.
+Because we are working with the Querqy library, in the _Chorus Electronics_ store, make sure to change form the _Basic Algo_ in the dropdown next to the search bar to the _Querqy Algo_.
 Do a search for _laptop_, and while the initial product images may look good to you, realize they aren't images of laptops, they are laptop *accessories* that we are getting back!

 Let's start working on the query _laptop_ by typing it in on the left in SMUI under _Search or Create Search Rules_ text box.
 Click _New_ and you get an empty rules set.